-- Served as lead trial counsel in Aetna’s successful prosecution of federal antitrust claims against Blue Cross Blue Shield of Michigan stemming from its use of “MFN-Plus” contracting arrangements.
+- Served as trial counsel in Aetna’s successful prosecution of federal antitrust claims against Blue Cross Blue Shield of Michigan stemming from its use of “MFN-Plus” contracting arrangements.

-- Served as lead counsel to Tenet Healthcare in its 2011 successful takeover defense litigation under federal securities laws against Community Health Systems in an approximately $7 billion hostile tender offer for Tenet Healthcare.
+- Served as trial counsel to Tenet Healthcare in its 2011 successful takeover defense litigation under federal securities laws against Community Health Systems in an approximately $7 billion hostile tender offer for Tenet Healthcare.

-- Served as lead trial counsel to Intel Corporation in class securities litigation stemming from its $8 billion acquisition of McAfee Inc. Secured summary judgment on all counts in October 2012 and on the eve of trial.
+- Served as trial counsel to Intel Corporation in class securities litigation stemming from its $8 billion acquisition of McAfee Inc. Secured summary judgment on all counts in October 2012 and on the eve of trial.

-- Served as lead trial counsel for the City of Dallas in antitrust litigation brought by various private parties stemming from the 2006 Wright Amendment Reform Act, which modified the restrictions on flights from Dallas Love Field and Dallas-Fort Worth Airport.
+- Served as trial counsel for the City of Dallas in antitrust litigation brought by various private parties stemming from the 2006 Wright Amendment Reform Act, which modified the restrictions on flights from Dallas Love Field and Dallas-Fort Worth Airport.
 Mr. Walters both represented the City of Dallas before Congress in securing the Wright Amendment Reform Act and as lead counsel in defeating private antitrust litigation stemming from the Act.

-- Served as lead counsel to Liberty Mutual Insurance Company in the Workers’ Compensation Antitrust Litigation, which was comprised of over forty class actions against dozens of insurers claiming industry conspiracies to pass on billions of dollars in “residual market loads.”
+- Served as trial counsel to Liberty Mutual Insurance Company in the Workers’ Compensation Antitrust Litigation, which was comprised of over forty class actions against dozens of insurers claiming industry conspiracies to pass on billions of dollars in “residual market loads.”
 The insurer defendants chose Mr. Walters to try an initial two-week class certification evidentiary hearing in the Pennsylvania Court of Common Pleas, as well as to try various other class certification hearings in federal and state courts throughout the country.
 Defendants successfully defeated class certification in each venue, which led to favorable industry settlements.

-- Served as lead trial counsel to CBS Outdoor in RICO and fraud litigation brought by independent billboard companies seeking hundreds of millions in damages.
+- Served as trial counsel to CBS Outdoor in RICO and fraud litigation brought by independent billboard companies seeking hundreds of millions in damages.
 After a three-week trial, the jury returned a verdict of less than $2 million, which the Eighth Circuit Court of Appeals further reduced on appeal.

-- Served as lead trial counsel in defending a real estate partnership in a fraud and contract dispute over a portfolio of investment properties.
+- Served as trial counsel in defending a real estate partnership in a fraud and contract dispute over a portfolio of investment properties.
 The jury returned a verdict for defendants on all claims and awarded defendants their attorneys’ fees.

-- Served as lead trial counsel to Life Insurance Company of Georgia in a fraud action against Electronic Data Systems in which Life of Georgia secured a multi-million dollar trial verdict, which it sustained on appeal to the Fifth Circuit.
+- Served as trial counsel to Life Insurance Company of Georgia in a fraud action against Electronic Data Systems in which Life of Georgia secured a multi-million dollar trial verdict, which it sustained on appeal to the Fifth Circuit.

-- Served as lead trial counsel to Blockbuster in approximately twenty-five class actions across the nation challenging Blockbuster’s “extended viewing fees” as impermissible penalties.
+- Served as trial counsel to Blockbuster in approximately twenty-five class actions across the nation challenging Blockbuster’s “extended viewing fees” as impermissible penalties.
 The matters resolved favorably.

-- Served as lead counsel to a Liberty Mutual Insurance Company in the Insurance Brokerage Antitrust Litigation.
+- Served as trial counsel to Liberty Mutual Insurance Company in the Insurance Brokerage Antitrust Litigation.
 Then Attorney General Elliot Spitzer of New York charged major insurance companies with bid rigging and illegal contingent commissions on commercial insurance sales.
 Various regulatory actions led to companies paying hundreds of millions of dollars in refunds and fines and also to numerous class actions.
 At the behest of defendants, Mr. Walters served in court as lead counsel for the insurer defendants.
 The insurer defendants favorably resolved the matter.

 - Served on trial team for Energy Transportation Systems, Inc. in antitrust litigation against major western railroads for conspiring to monopolize the transportation of coal from the Powder River Basin to utilities in the Southwest.
 A two-month trial resulted in a verdict of $1.1 billion for plaintiffs.